(reading time: 1 hour, 26 minutes)

 “Ainiquaat illit yatiq seullijet unet quar quittil podit dirritak.
 Contiquat, montik vertu.
 Moquay alita gedit dequa Dhonshui cequit lesti attiikar.
 Moquay danunet faquitaat quuti leuret yotijj deti paitiik petiqua déchit!”

 When Yugo went quiet Alast strained his ears to hear what was happening.
-It was too far for him to discern, but a few hundred archers in the masses under the purple flag were carefully arranging themselves into formation.
+It was too far to discern, but a few hundred archers in the masses under the purple flag were carefully arranging themselves in formation.
 One commander gave them signals with various flags so they could all draw their bows back at the same time.
 The flag was waved down.
 A huge number of arrows soared into the sky, but they were not spread out as the first volley of war would be.
-Instead, they were clustered tightly together for a purpose that was not revealed until they finished their arc and descended.
+Instead they were clustered tightly together for a purpose that was not revealed until they finished their arc and descended.
 It all came together when they were near the ground, all the shafts of wood forming a word in the sky before they splashed into the puddles of the plain.

 They drew back and fired again.